 3. Imagine yourself as a real prince(ss) in one of the impressive castles

-Just like the Loire Valley 40 km to the south, Vallée du Loir also has some impressive manors and castles.
+Just like the Loire Valley 40 km to the south, Vallée du Loir also has some impressive French castles and manors.
 I can already recommend 2 castles that are definitely worth a visit: Château du Lude and Château de Poncé.

 Château du Lude